KamyarZeinalipour/CW_Clue_Gen_tr/README.md

 - The script includes error handling and retry mechanisms to handle potential issues during generation.
 - The **temperature** parameter controls the creativity of the generated clues.
 A lower temperature leads to more deterministic and coherent clues.
 - The script automatically resumes processing from the last processed row in the output file, allowing for interrupted runs to be continued.

-## Datasets

-The dataset *TAC* can be downloaded [here](https://huggingface.co/datasets/Kamyar-zeinalipour/*TAC*).
-The dataset *T4TAC* can be downloaded [here](https://huggingface.co/datasets/Kamyar-zeinalipour/T4TAC).
-By downloading the datasets you agree that you have read and accepted the terms of the A Turkish Crossword Clue Generator Research License.

 ## License